WHY IS IT BETTER TO GET PIERCED WITH A NEEDLE, THAN WITH A GUN?

 While there are numerous reasons to not get pierced with a piercing gun, one of the most critical reasons: is that the actual piercing edge of the piercing gun stud is blunt, and not sharp enough to make an actual clean incision thru the flesh.
 What’s actually happening with a gunned piercing, is that a dull stud is forcefully shoved thru the flesh using a spring loaded mechanism inside the piercing gun.
 Because the stud does not make a sharp incision like a needle, this blunt force trauma results in a lot of excessive pain, and the piercing channel will be collapsed and never heal correctly.
 This is why gunned piercings, even years later, will often “hurt” or bleed when changing jewelry, it is because the actual channel inside the flesh is destroyed.

-Body Piercing needles do NOT cause additional trauma as they are designed by the medical industry to provide the least amount of resistance to the piercing site as possible while medical patients are being given treatment, and they make the smallest incision possible, only allowing enough space for the jewelry to slide comfortably into the new installation site with minimal force.
+Piercing needles do not cause additional trauma as they are designed by the industry to create a small incision and reduce resistance as the needle glides into the skin, only allowing enough space for the jewelry to slide comfortably into the new piercing site.

-👉Professional body piercers will never use a piercing gun, the services featuring ear piercing by gun are in the business of selling jewelry but are not typically considered professional body piercers by the industry at large.
+⚠️Professional body piercers will never use a piercing gun!
+Shops that use ear piercing by guns are in the business of making a quick buck while endangering the client, and are not considered professional piercing service!

 ✔️ The only quality recommended for use by the Association of Professional Piercers is Titanium that is certified to meet ASTM or ISO standards for surgical implant applications.

-Surgical steel is unsafe for use in initial piercing due to its high nickel content, which can cause complications for those with a sensitivity to nickel, as many as ten per cent of the population.
-Surgical steel is not as tightly bound as titanium, so that particles of the jewelry, including nickel, can bleed into the skin, which can lead to harm the longer the jewelry is worn.
+316L Surgical Steel is unsafe for use in initial piercing due to its high nickel content, which can cause complications for those with a sensitivity to nickel (as many as ten per cent of the population is sensitive to nickel!)

 According to the EU Nickel Directive it is illegal to use any jewelry in initial piercings with a nickel release rate of 0.2 micrograms per cm2 per week or less.
 The jewelry I use is entirely free of nickel and made of materials approved for long-term use in the human body.